swyder/Genomic_Utilities/README.md

 bedtools allows one to intersect, merge, count, complement, annotate and shuffle genomic ranges from multiple files in widely used file formats suchs as BAM, BED, GFF/GTF, VCF.

+Feature files must be tab-delimited.
+Gzipped BED, GFF and VCF files are autodetected.

 You can get help by typing `bedtools` or from the excellent [online documentation ](http://bedtools.readthedocs.org/en/latest/) with many examples, tutorials etc.